kwonchungli/kwonchungli.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a 4th year PhD student in the ECE department of The University of Texas at Austin.
-I am enjoying a happy graduate life under the supervision of [Prof. Constantine Caramanis](http://users.ece.utexas.edu/~cmcaram/constantine_caramanis/Home.html).
+Hello, I am a 4th year Ph.D. candidate in the ECE department of The University of Texas at Austin.
+I am very fortuate to pursue my Ph.D. degree under the supervision of [Prof. Constantine Caramanis](http://users.ece.utexas.edu/~cmcaram/constantine_caramanis/Home.html).

 Before moving to Austin, I got a Bachelor's Degree at Electrical Engineering department, Seoul National University (SNU), Korea, in 2016.

 Research Interest
 ======
 My research interest lies in a theoretical aspect of machine/statistical learning and optimization.
 Latent variable/partially observable models are my favorite problems to work on.
 While my main work is the convergence analysis of the EM algorithm for popular mixture models, I am also interested in various approaches to solve them such as spectral/tensor methods and sum-of-squares proofs.

 I am also interested in the theoretical aspect of Reinforcement Learning.
-I lead a reading group on theory of reinforcement learning last semester.
-I am broadly interested in various issues in RL, including exploration/exploitation dilemma, partially observable environment, stochastic approximation, etc.
+I lead a student-oriented reading group on theory of reinforcement learning in Spring 2020.
+I am broadly interested in various issues in RL, including exploration/exploitation dilemma, partially observable environment, stochastic approximation, etc. Currently, I am working on the problem of latent MDPs, with a focus on the sample complexity of RL in this framework.

 Some Personal Stuffs